pbanavara/pbanavara.github.io/_posts/2022-09-25-gdp-inflation.md

 title: GDP and Inflation
 ---

 ### Understanding GDP

 On Friday, I was lucky enough to listen to Prof.Prasanna Tantri from ISB.
 While I didn't expect a great deal of learning, given the predisposition us technologists have against economics, business and the business school as such, I had to swallow my thoughts and pride and listen to this man for 3 hours without even looking at my watch.

 I am going to distill some of those learnings here and I hope I haven't lost a great deal of content in the last couple of days.

-GDP - Let's try to understand GDP, which is defined as Gross Domestic Product.
+Let's try to understand GDP, which is defined as Gross Domestic Product.
 If we break this down, gross means total, domestic is obvious confined to a geography, and product is well, just the output of that geography.

 Where it gets interesting is, GDP is not just products, it includes services.
 So to summarize